PowerSystemOscillations/PowerSystemOscillations.github.io/README.md

-# Power System Oscillations, 2nd Edition
+# Power System Oscillations
-## An Introduction to Oscillation Analysis and Control
+## 2nd Ed.: An Introduction to Oscillation Analysis and Control

 Data and examples for the second edition of Power System Oscillations